bryan273/Face_Prediction/README.md

 # Real Time Face Prediction
-Performs real-time face based image prediction on gender, age, and facial expression.
+Performs real-time face based image prediction on gender, age, and facial expression with Neural Networks.

 ## Description
 Gender, age, and facial expression prediction are the key areas of various real world applications, such as face recognition applications, discovery about a specific person, and indication on an individual's intentions within a situation.
 This project used Deep Convolutional Neural Network such as ResNet50 and modified VGG-16 models for training.